-As a result of the PHINMA Energy acquisition, a portfolio of additional renewable and conventional power businesses was added to AC Energy's portfolio, including retail electricity supply and trading in the WESM, in which PHINMA Energy is a pioneer.
-PHINMA Energy secured its RES license on 19 November 2012.
-On 8 September 2017, PHINMA Energy timely filed its application for renewal of its RES license, and upon directives of the ERC, made supplemental submissions on 9 October 2019.
+As a result of the acquisition of the Company, a portfolio of additional renewable and conventional power businesses was added to AC Energy's portfolio, including retail electricity supply and trading in the WESM, in which the Company is a pioneer. the Company secured its RES license on 19 November 2012.
+On 8 September 2017, the Company timely filed its application for renewal of its RES license, and upon directives of the ERC, made supplemental submissions on 9 October 2019.
 On 21 November 2019, the Company received notice from the ERC of the approval of the application for renewal of the Company's RES license.
 The RES license of the Company shall subsequently be issued by the ERC.